Skip to main content

 info

-KakaoCloud supports SSH key-based connection by default, and SSH uses port 22.
+KakaoCloud supports SSH key-based authentication by default, and SSH uses port 22.

-• Verify that the network is properly connected from the source to the Linux server.
+• Verify that the network connection between the source and the Linux server is functioning correctly.

-Verify if the Linux server is functioning properly:
+Check if the Linux server is operating correctly:

-• Ensure that the instance is in the Active state in the KakaoCloud console.
+• In the KakaoCloud Console, verify that the instance is in Active status.

 SSH Error Messages

-The followings are the error messages that may occur when attempting to SSH and their respective solutions.
+The following are common error messages that can occur during SSH connection attempts, along with their solutions.

 WARNING: UNPROTECTED PRIVATE KEY FILE!